 Most personal injury claims are subject to Louisiana Civil Code § 3492, which dictates that injured individuals file their lawsuits within a single year of the date the accident occurred—this is a very short time frame to file a claim.
 For most individuals, any failure to file within that particular timeframe means the case will be dismissed with near certainty.

 Child cases are different because of a legal concept known as tolling.
 Injuries to children typically “toll” or pause the statute of limitations until the child reaches 18.
 At that time, the one-year period begins to run.
 Certain cases may be an exception to Ruston’s child injury rule, so it’s critical to speak with a dedicated attorney about the time limits.

 Filing within the Year—Even with Tolling

 If possible, it’s often advisable to file on behalf of the child within one year rather than waiting.
 Even when tolling is available, fresh evidence is typically better evidence.
-If you have questions about time limitations, a skilled local personal injury lawyer can determine the best time to file your child’s case.
+If you have questions about time limitations, a skilled local lawyer can determine the best time to file your child’s case.

 A Ruston Child Injury Attorney Can Help You Fight for Recovery